 There are some exceptions to the situations and valid reasons mentioned above for parents who are serving a military deployment or are on military duty.
 The court will still always keep in mind what is best for the child, but if the primary parent temporarily relinquishes the primary care and custody of the child during their deployment or duty, it does not count towards reason three of voluntarily relinquishing the primary care and possession of the child for six months or longer.
 This is not to say that if the other parent is in the military you cannot get the current child custody order modified, it just means that relinquishing care and possession of the child during deployment or duty cannot be used as a reason to make the modification.

-Although a child custody order is indeed easier to modify after the first-year time period has expired, contact a trusted divorce attorney in Collin County, TX, like the attorneys at Scroggins Law Group, PLLC, for answers to your questions and help with your case.
+Although a child custody order is indeed easier to modify after the first-year time period has expired, contact a trusted divorce attorney for answers to your questions and help with your case.